David L. Dungan Memorial Lecture Series

 The David L. Dungan Memorial Lecture honors the late David L. Dungan who was Professor of Religious Studies at the University of Tennessee from 1967-2002.
-The lecture occurs each spring and brings eminent scholars to Knoxville who specialize in early Christianity and the resources for studying early Christianity, as well as academic experts on the contemporary religious issues that so concerned David Dungan, such as the environment, politics, war and peace, missions, and the future of Christianity.
+The lecture occurs each spring and brings eminent scholars to Knoxville who specialize in early Christianity, as well as academic experts on the contemporary religious issues that so concerned David Dungan, such as the environment, politics, war and peace, missions, and Christianity in the world today.

 Biography of David L. Dungan